Malcolm Graham (politician)

 From 1999 until his election to the Senate in 2004, Graham served as a Charlotte City Council Member representing the city's 4th District.

 In 2019, Graham ran for the Charlotte City Council again.
-He won the Democratic primary for the District 2 seat on Sept.
-10, 2019, and the general election on Nov.
-5, 2019.
+He won the Democratic primary for the District 2 seat on September 10, and the general election on November 5.
+He was sworn into office on December 2, 2019.

 Personal life and family

 Graham was born in Charleston, South Carolina and first came to Charlotte in 1981 to attend Johnson C. Smith University on a tennis scholarship.
 He is the founder of the Center for Supplier Diversity and has served in leadership roles for Bank of America and Time-Warner Cable.
 Graham currently serves as Special Assistant to the President for Government and Community Relations at Johnson C. Smith University.

 Graham and his wife, Kim, have two daughters, Cortney and Nicole.
 His sister Cynthia was murdered by white supremacist Dylann Roof in the Charleston church shooting in 2015.